pranavCU-sys/ETH-PROOF-Beginner-Course/README.md

-# Hello World
+# pranavToken

-This Solidity program is a simple "Hello World" program that demonstrates the basic syntax and functionality of the Solidity programming language.
-The purpose of this program is to serve as a starting point for those who are new to Solidity and want to get a feel for how it works.
+This is a simple ERC-20 token contract implemented in Solidity.
+The contract allows for the creation and destruction of tokens, as well as storing information about the token.

-## Description
+## Requirements

-This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has a single function that returns the string "Hello World!".
-This program serves as a simple and straightforward introduction to Solidity programming, and can be used as a stepping stone for more complex projects in the future.
+### 1. The contract has public variables that store the details about the coin:

 ## Getting Started